 Winter melon (also known as fuzzy melon, white gourd, wax guard, Chinese preserving melon, dong gua, or ash gourd) is an incredibly versatile fruit.
 It is such a mild-tasting fruit that, in many Asian cuisines, it's often used more like a vegetable!
 The white rind can be eaten raw, but it's commonly used to make winter melon soup and stir-fries.
 Below, we'll tell you all about this unique Asian fruit!

 What Is Winter Melon?

-Winter melon (Benincasa hispida) is a large light green fruit, usually found in an oblong shape.
+Winter melon (Benincasa hispida), also known as ash gourd or white gourd, is a large light green fruit, usually found in an oblong shape.
 Primarily found in the warm climates of South and Southeast Asia, winter melons can reach extraordinary sizes of 32 inches long and a full 12 pounds!
 It's a member of the gourd family, along with cucumbers, pumpkins, squash, and other melons.

 Winter melons thrive in warm weather, with their peak harvest time from summer to fall.
 So, why is it called "winter melon"?
 Because, compared with other gourds, it has a uniquely long shelf life and can be enjoyed during the winter!

 As winter melons grow, they are covered with silvery, fine hairs that give them a frosty appearance.
 They are typically called "fuzzy melons" if harvested at this time.
 Later, the hairs give way to a whitish, powdery coating.
 This is why winter melons are sometimes called "ash gourd" and "wax gourd."